top of page

 Why was the Yamaha DX7 considered the game changer?

 The Yamaha DX7 made synthesisers available to touring bands that might not have made it big but wanted to embrace the modern keyboard as part of their sound.
-It came to market in May1983 and was immediately incorporated into the music being made.
+It came to market in May1983 and was immediately incorporated into the music being made during the 1980's.

 In America in 1986 it was estimated that 40% of the records in the Billboard 100 each week contained the sound of a DX7.